szczukabendeguz/szczukabendeguz/README.md

 - 🎭 Led the Nullpont Theater Workshop team in producing a successful production.
 - 💡 Involved in project ideation, writing, directing, and performance.
 - 🌐 Enhanced teamwork, organization, and time management skills.
+- [www.nullpontmuhely.hu](https://nullpontmuhely.hu) - check out the website I made for our projcet!

 ## Studies and Language Skills